docker-archive/classicswarm/docs/swarm_at_scale/01-about.md

 ## Learn the example back story

-Your company is a pet food company that has bought an commercial during the Superbowl.
+Your company is a pet food company that has bought a commercial during the Superbowl.
 The commercial drives viewers to a web survey that asks users to vote &ndash; cats or dogs.
 You are developing the web survey.